jcurl/RJCP.DLL.CommandLine/README.md

 All exceptions derive from `OptionException`.

 - `OptionException`
-  - Error parsing the option.
-This indicates a program error.
-  - User provided an option after a general argument has been seen on the command line.
   - User provided a list but quotes are not formatted correctly, or missing quotes.
   - User provided an unexpected value to an option.